|

 new system.
 The

 survey results were then collected through a number of mediums.
+Analysis of the results shows that an

 online community for UK snooker league participants would be greatly valued